Introduction to Ansible with_items

 Examples of Ansible with_items

-We will create playbooks and run Ansible commands on ansible-controller node and see the results on remote hosts.
+We will create playbooks and run Ansible commands on the ansible-controller node and see the results on remote hosts.

 Example #1